Time to read: 10 min.

 The general principle is the same as Selection by Goal has:

 Once the conversion is registered, it looks at country, city, device, OS, and values from sub1-sub8 parameters.
 Then the system compares conversion's those values with the values presented in personal Payouts (if any)/in general Payouts (if there are no personal ones).

-The difference between Goal value criteria and these fields criteria is the following:
+The difference between Goal value criterion and these fields criterion is the following:

-1) System checks all above mentioned fields at once.
-If at least one of them is not met, the system will check other Payouts presented in the offer according to the Existence of personal Payouts criteria.
+1) System checks all above-mentioned fields at once.
+If at least one of them is not met, the system will check other Payouts presented in the offer according to the Existence of personal Payouts criterion.

 2) 'Goal value' field can't be empty, but 'Country', 'Cities', 'Devices', 'OS', and 'Sub1-Sub8' fields can be.
 It means: if the field is empty in the Payout, it will allow all countries, cities, devices, OS, and values in Sub1-Sub8 parameters.